aambekar234/DeepLearning-VideoClassification-LSTM-Conv3D/README.md

 ```
 from data_gen import DataGen

-//path to the extracted downloaded data
+//path to the extracted downloaded data, frames to be extracted per video

 gen = DataGen("hmdb/", fpv=30)
 gen.generate_data()